getsolus/help-center-docs/docs/user/contributing/style.md

   - Example: "The packages repository", instead of "The monorepo".
 - Dev Tracker
   - Avoid using the term _Dev Tracker_.
-  - Example: "The packages issue tracker", instead or "The dev tracker"
+  - Example: "The packages issue tracker", instead of "The dev tracker"

 ### Markdown formatting